 This now leads to marked compression of one's internal framework of space and time with eventually sufficient harmony restored, so that a new even more refined expansive phase of illumination (with respect to the external world) eventually takes place.

 Thus what happens during these periods is that absolute linear notions of space and time gradually break down to be replaced by understanding of an increasingly relative nature.
 So one better appreciates that both external and internal directions of experience are positive and negative (and ultimately completely paradoxical) with respect to each other.

-Thus refined phenomenal notions of space and time, of an increasingly relative nature, are experienced against an underlying background of the absolute present moment (that is directly of a spiritual intuitive nature).
+Thus refined phenomenal notions of space and time, of an increasingly relative form, are experienced against an underlying background of the absolute present moment (that is directly of a spiritual intuitive nature).